-Despite Reports Nicole Kidman And Reese Witherspoon Not Feuding
+Despite Reports, Nicole Kidman And Reese Witherspoon Not Feuding [Debunked]

 — Gossip Cop (@GossipCop) March 8, 2017

-In addition to her acting gigs, and her beautiful marriage Nicole Kidman has also managed to nab a Neutrogena campaign as their new face.
+In addition to her acting gigs and her beautiful marriage, Nicole Kidman has also managed to nab a Neutrogena campaign as their new face.
 Nicole swears by the brand and spoke openly about how using the brand’s sunscreen over the years has assisted in keeping her skin so flawless and youthful.

 People shares the beauty’s words and about how she believes working with the brand is like the “perfect marriage.”

-The ad within which Kidman speaks about her own experience over the years achieving and maintaining healthy skin, gets real about the basics for skin health.
+The ad within which Kidman speaks about her own experience over the years achieving and maintaining healthy skin gets real about the basics for skin health.

 [Featured Image by Kevork Djansezian/Getty Images]